csipsz/sinatra-school-project/README.md

 License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the <a href="https://opensource.org/licenses/MIT">MIT License</a>.